 SEO Software Moz kept popping up as one of the best SEO tools that experts actually use.
 Some raved about how Moz was always up to date despite Google’s regular algorithm changes.
 Others raved about their chat portal because it allowed them to always get an insightful response to every question asked.
 Whether you’re looking for keyword recommendations or a site crawl, Moz is a full-service powerhouse.
 You can get great insights into how your website is performing but also how to improve it.
-They also have a free MozBar toolbar that you can download for free that allow you to see your store’s metrics while browsing any page.
+They also have a free MozBar toolbar that you can download for free that allows you to see your store’s metrics while browsing any page.
 If you’re looking to learn more about SEO you should also consider checking out MozCon, their annual conference.

 Keri Lindenmuth’s, a Marketing Manager at Kyle David Group, go-to SEO tool is none other than Moz.
 She says, “My favorite feature of the tool is its ‘page optimization feature.’
 It tells you exactly what steps you can make to improve the SEO of every single page on your website.
 For example, it will tell you to ‘Include your keyword in this page title’ or ‘Add an image with a keyword alt tag.’
 This tool has substantially improved our client’s business simply by the fact that it gives increased transparency.
 We can compare their site’s traffic and optimization to that of their competitors.
 We can see which pages and search terms their competitors are performing well in and alter our web practices to compete against theirs.
 Without a tool like Moz, SEO really becomes a guessing game.
 You have no idea where you’re doing well and where you can use improvement.”